 From a company perspective, the CEO is the individual we can use as the persona most concerned with the first three tenets.
-Though these tenets affect everyone in the organization, the CEO has the interest of the company at heart and can ensure these three tenets are met.
+Though these tenets affect everyone in the organization, the CEO has the company’s interest in meeting these three tenets.

-Many CEOs demand innovation, which often leads to innovation theater and little actual innovation.
-If the CEO tracks time to value instead—which means reducing the time taken from “idea conception” to “value in the hands of customers”—then innovation will happen.
+Many CEOs demand innovation, often leading to innovation theater and little actual innovation.
+If the CEO tracks time to value instead—reducing the time taken from “idea conception” to “value in the hands of customers”—then innovation will happen.
 Innovation is a lagging metric.
-Rather than focusing on the nebulous idea of innovation, improve the leading metrics that you can control.
+Rather than focusing on the nebulous idea of innovation, improve the leading metrics you can control.

 Phase 2: Challenge & Landscape

-The software engineer in an organization is focused on a different set of tenets than the CEO.
+The software engineer in an organization focuses on a different set of tenets than the CEO.
 The engineer’s responsibility is to build well, so there are specific tenets that will help set them on the right path.

 Psychological safety is critical here, as it is the foundation for an environment that fosters success.
 Engineering requires collaboration, challenge, vulnerability, calculated risk-taking, and skill.
 A highly charged political environment will negatively impact the team’s success.
-Alternatively, a team-first environment, like in many sports, will lead to better results and engagement all around.
+Alternatively, a team-first climate, like in many sports, will lead to better results and engagement.

 Often, engineers will obsess with the code while non-engineers will consider the people.
-But the key contributors to any software system are the people that interact with technology.
+However, the people who interact with technology are the key contributors to any software system.
 It is this combination and interrelationship between the socio (the people) and the technology that is of vital importance.
-If the sociotechnical system is valued and understood, then engineers can make huge impacts.
+Engineers can make huge impacts if the sociotechnical system is valued and understood.
 If it is not, inertia will slow down your flywheel.

 The top issue for engineering teams is often friction.
-Decision makers in a business often try to govern and ensure compliance by restricting teams.
-If we Wardley Map the engineering environment, it should be clear that certain functions are stuck in the wrong phase.
+Decision-makers in a business usually try to govern and ensure compliance by restricting teams.
+Wardley Mapping the engineering environment shows that certain functions are in the wrong phase.
 This map can be a valuable source of continuous improvement that will enable instead of frustrate engineering teams.

 Phase 3: Next Best Action

 There are many flavors of business or product roles, but they should all represent customer value.
 For the third phase of the Value Flywheel Effect, the product leader, who represents the customer, is the driver.
 They ask the question: How can we optimize for maximum customer value?
-It’s important to recognize the depth of the product discipline and the many important techniques available.
-In The Value Flywheel Effect, we’ll focus on speed—deciding what to build is a whole other set of books!
+It’s essential to recognize the depth of the product discipline and the many vital techniques available.
+In The Value Flywheel Effect, we’ll focus on speed—deciding what to build is another set of books!

-One of the biggest misunderstandings in the world of software is the value of code.
+One of the biggest misunderstandings in software is the value of code.
 But code is a liability, as we’ll say repeatedly in this book.
 The more code we write, the more complexity and risk we generate for ourselves.
-In the modern cloud, it’s important to offload as many capabilities to the provider as possible.
+In the modern cloud, it’s crucial to offload as many capabilities to the provider as possible.
 Less code allows teams to move faster.
-Taking advantage of serverless is the clearest next best action for many modern organizations.
+Taking advantage of serverless is the most apparent ‘next best action’ for many modern organizations.

-When teams do release new features, it’s critical that there is a frictionless developer experience.
-Organizations must make it easy for the engineers to make changes quickly and in a safe, secure manner to deliver value for the business and keep the flywheel moving.
-Automation is a key enabler in reducing developer friction.
+When teams release new features, there must be a frictionless developer experience.
+Organizations must make it easy for the engineers to make changes quickly and, safely, securely to deliver value for the business and keep the flywheel moving.
+Automation is a crucial enabler in reducing developer friction.

-To embrace a serverless-first mindset (offloading infrastructure management to the cloud) it’s a valuable exercise to Wardley Map the existing technology stack with engineers.
-With this map, it will quickly become clear which components either slow the team down, generate little value, or are easily replaced by a cloud service.
+To embrace a serverless-first mindset (offloading infrastructure management to the cloud), it’s a valuable exercise to Wardley Map the existing technology stack with engineers.
+With this map, it will quickly become clear which components either slow the team down, generate little value, or are quickly replaced by a cloud service.

 Phase 4: Long-Term Value

-The final persona driving the Value Flywheel Effect is the CTO (chief technology officer or similar), who represents the architecture of the system.
-Often misunderstood, the architecture of the system should support future changes, reduce risk, and meet the business need.
-Like security, good architecture often results in bad things not happening, which is often difficult to measure.
+The final persona driving the Value Flywheel Effect is the CTO (chief technology officer or similar), who represents the system’s architecture.
+Often misunderstood, the system’s architecture should support future changes, reduce risk, and meet the business needs.
+Like security, good architecture usually results in bad things not happening, which is often difficult to measure.
 And good architecture leads to sustainable, long-term value versus short-term gains.

 Many organizations reward teams for fixing problems.
-An alternative model should be to create a culture of preventing problems: reward the teams that use well-architected and strong engineering practices to prevent issues from ever occurring and lead to more reliable systems in the long term.
+An alternative model should be to create a culture of preventing problems: reward the groups that use well-architected and robust engineering practices to prevent issues from ever occurring and lead to more reliable systems in the long term.

-Good architecture is often hard to define and measure; therefore, efficiency can be a strong measure here.
-And efficiency can also be represented as sustainability.
+Good architecture is often hard to define and measure; therefore, efficiency can be a substantial measure here.
+Efficiency can also be sustainable.
 Cloud providers are starting to measure the amount of carbon burned in a specific workload or system.
-Quite simply, if a team can reduce their carbon burn, they are providing a benefit to the customer, the company, and the environment.
+If a team can reduce carbon burn, they benefit the customer, the company, and the environment.

-A key role of architecture is looking ahead and anticipating change.
+A crucial role of architecture is looking ahead and anticipating change.
 One thing in technology that is certain is there will be an evolution of capability.
-Wardley Mapping provides the perfect mechanism to map how key capabilities in your value chain will evolve and what emerging capabilities or needs will surface in the future.
+Wardley Mapping provides the perfect mechanism to map how critical capabilities in your value chain will evolve and what emerging capabilities or needs will surface.
 Once mapped, you start preparing for evolution today instead of waiting for the future to hit you in the face.

-Read more about the Value Flywheel in the new book from David Anderson, Michael O’Reilly and Mark McCann (The Value Flywheel Effect), coming November 29th, 2022.
+Read more about the Value Flywheel in the book by David Anderson, Michael O’Reilly, and Mark McCann (The Value Flywheel Effect)